 The Colima pygmy owls are one of the smallest owls in the world, about 13cm long.
 These birds are mostly solitary and reside in tree cavities made by woodpeckers in dry, Tropical deciduous habitats.

 They are primarily nocturnal but are sometimes seen active during the day.
-The Colima owl’s song includes a short series of 24 notes.
+The Colima Owl’s song includes a short series of 24 notes.

 These birds have bright Yellow beaks and dull eyebrows present on their face.
-Their plumes and tail are Greyish-Brown in color, while their crowns and backs are brown.
+Their plumes and tails are Greyish-Brown in color, while their crowns and backs are brown.
 Its chest is Light Brown in color with White streaks.

-- Scientific name:Â Glaucidium palmarum
+• Scientific name: Glaucidium palmarum

-- Size: 5.1 inches
+• Size: 5.1 inches

-- Location: Western Mexico
+• Location: Western Mexico

-- Diet: Large arthropods, small vertebrates, insects
+• Diet: Large arthropods, small vertebrates, insects

 2) TAMAULIPAS PYGMY OWL